 DESCRIPTION OF PROPOSED METHODS AND STANDARDS

 EOHHS proposes to establish a comprehensive inpatient per diem rate for each participating Pediatric CDR Hospital, covering both routine and ancillary services provided to inpatients.
 EOHHS proposes to derive the inpatient per diem rate from the 2003 operating and capital cost information for each hospital.
 The operating costs will be updated from fiscal year 2003 using a composite index comprised of two cost categories: labor and non-labor.
-These categories shall be weighted according to the weights used by the Center for Medicare & Medicaid Services (CMS) for Prospective Payment System (PPS)–-excluded hospitals.
+These categories shall be weighted according to the weights used by the Center for Medicare & Medicaid Services (CMS) for Prospective Payment System (PPS)–excluded hospitals.
 The inflation proxy for the labor cost category shall be the Massachusetts Consumer Price Index.
 The inflation proxy for the non-labor cost category will be the non-labor portion of the CMS market basket for hospitals.
 The CMS Capital Input Price Index will be used in computing an allowance for inpatient capital, which is derived from fiscal year 2003 patient care capital expenditure data.
 An individual efficiency standard is applied to inpatient overhead costs.
 The efficiency standard is the median base year unit cost.

 In accordance with Section 271 of Chapter 224 of the Acts of 2012, Franciscan’s rate as determined pursuant to the above methodology for RY 2012 is increased by 160% and further updated by the update factors for RY14-RY15.